Everest Fallacy: a logical error, the confusion of the extreme and the normal.

 It is against this background that we thought it worthwhile to resort to statistics, because summary statistics transform individual fragments of data into usable aggregates.

-It is almost impossible to proceed without sooner or later making this error:
+It is almost impossible to proceed without sooner or later making this mistake:

-- The Bible can not be used as description of everyday Jewish beliefs; the texts address the concerns of the litterate class.
-Yet, writing a history of Judaism without the Bible is impossible.
+- The Bible cannot be used as description of everyday Jewish beliefs; the texts address the concerns of the literate class.
+Yet writing a history of Judaism without the Bible is impossible.

 - Cicero and Pliny the Younger were not average senators; they were exceptionally gifted orators, whose political carreers may have benefited from their gift.
-Yet, writing about the Senate without quoting this couple, is impossible.
+Yet writing about the Senate without quoting these two is impossible.

 Keith Hopkins, Death and Renewal (1983), pp.41-42.